-- MU:Cn11A.E.IIIa Demonstrate understanding of relationships between music and the other arts, other disciplines, varied contexts, and daily life. - Develop and justify evaluations of music, programs of music, and performances based on criteria, personal decision making, research, and understanding of contexts.
+- MU:Cn11A.E.IIIa Demonstrate understanding of relationships between music and the other arts, other disciplines, varied contexts, and daily life. - MU:Re9A.E.IIIa Justify interpretations of the expressive intent and meaning of musical works by comparing and synthesizing varied researched sources, including reference to other art forms.

-Unwrapped Skills Bloom's Unwrapped Concepts (Students need to be Taxonomy Webb's (Students need to know) able to do) Levels DOK How the analysis of structures, contexts, and performance decisions inform the response to music Demonstrate Apply 3 How the analysis of structures, contexts, and performance decisions inform the response to music Justify Evaluate 3 interpretations of the expressive intent and meaning of musical works by comparing and synthesizing varied researched sources, including reference to other art forms Justify Evaluate 3 criteria to select varied programs to study and perform based on an understanding of theoretical and structural characteristics and expressive challenges in the music, the technical skill of the individual or ensemble, and the purpose and context of the performance Develop Apply 3 criteria to select varied programs to study and perform based on an understanding of theoretical and structural characteristics and expressive challenges in the music, the technical skill of the individual or ensemble, and the purpose and context of the performance Apply Apply 3 how the structure and context impact and inform prepared and improvised performances Examine Evaluate 3 how the structure and context impact and inform prepared and improvised performances Evaluate Evaluate 3 how the structure and context impact and inform prepared and improvised performances Critique Evaluate 3 how understanding the style, genre, and context of a varied repertoire of music informs prepared and improvised performances as well as performers' technical skill to connect with the audience Demonstrate Apply 3 appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music Develop Create 3

-appropriate rehearsal strategies to address

-individual and ensemble challenges in a varied

-repertoire of music Apply Apply 3

-appropriate rehearsal strategies to address

-individual and ensemble challenges in a varied

-repertoire of music Refine Analyze 3
+Unwrapped Skills Bloom's Unwrapped Concepts (Students need to Taxonomy Webb's (Students need to know) be able to do) Levels DOK Criteria to select varied programs to study and perform · · · · · · · · · · · · · · · · · · · based on an understanding of theoretical and structural characteristics and expressive challenges in the music, the technical skill of the individual or ensemble, and the purpose and context of the performance Develop Create 3 Criteria to select varied programs to study and perform based on an understanding of theoretical and structural characteristics and expressive challenges in the music, the technical skill of the individual or ensemble, and the purpose and context of the performance Apply Apply 3 How the structure and context impact and inform prepared and improvised performances Examine Analyze 3 How the structure and context impact and inform prepared and improvised performances Evaluate Evaluate 3 How the structure and context impact and inform prepared and improvised performances Critique Evaluate 3 How understanding the style, genre, and context of a varied repertoire of music informs prepared and improvised performances as well as performers' technical skills to connect with the audience.
+Demonstrate Apply 3 How the analysis of structures, contexts, and performance decisions inform the response to music Demonstrate Apply 3 How the analysis of structures, contexts, and performance decisions inform the response to music Justify Analyze 3 Interpretations of the expressive intent and meaning of musical works by comparing and synthesizing varied researched sources, including reference to other art forms Justify Analyze 3 Appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music Develop Create 3 Appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music Apply Apply 3 Appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music Refine Analyze 3